bridge-protocol/bridge-protocol-documentation/docs/definitions.md

 ### Bridge Passport Extension
 The web browser extension client that implements the Bridge Protocol and interacts with the Bridge Network to provide a user interface to allow a user to manage their Bridge Identity, Bridge Tokens, and Marketplace Requests.

+### Bridge Passport Mobile
+The mobile application that allows users to import their Bridge Passport from the Bridge Passport Extension to use their digital identity on the go.

 ### Bridge Network
 The network run by Bridge Protocol Corporation to manage passport blacklists, vetting of Bridge Network partners and Bridge Marketplace partners, and to facilitate communication between passport users and Bridge